Why keep Lent at all?

 In addition to our regular pattern of Sunday and weekday services, the Liturgy of Ash Wednesday will take place at 12 noon and at 7.30 pm on 1st March.

-During Holy Week, Holy Communion will be celebrated at 12 noon on Monday 22nd to Wednesday 24th March, together with Compline with an Address by the Reverend Ruth Scott at 7.30 pm each evening.
+During Holy Week, Holy Communion will be celebrated at 12 noon on Monday 10th to Wednesday 12th April, together with Compline with an Address by the Canon Pastor at 7.30 pm each evening.

 The Cathedral will host the Chrism Eucharist at 10.30 am on Maundy Thursday, with the Liturgy of Maundy Thursday being held at 7.30 pm, followed by the Maundy Watch in the Chapel of Christ in Gethsemane.